echeran/smile-of-murugan/webbook/prologue.md

-students and friends at the Universities of Chicago, Rochester, Leiden and London, who discussed with me many points of the book, who suggested changes in the English of the text, in short, who made this book possible-to J. A. B. van Buitenen, Milton Singer, Don Nelson, F. B. J. Kuiper and particularly to J. R. Marr.
+students and friends at the Universities of Chicago, Rochester, Leiden and London, who discussed with me many points of the book, who suggested changes in the English of the text, in short, who made this book possible—to J. A. B. van Buitenen, Milton Singer, Don Nelson, F. B. J. Kuiper and particularly to J. R. Marr.
 In a very special way I am indebted to A. K. Ramanujan, whose views and whose penetrating understanding and interpretation of